peppelongo96/UnicalDown/README.md

 Installation is pretty much the same.

 ## EASY-LAUNCHER
-Executable .sh and .bat file are provided to a simpler script usage. *Before to go*, **it's necessary to configure it with personal options**. *In general*, right-click on file and choose some Edit option.
+Executable .sh and .bat file are provided for a simpler script usage. *Before to go*, **it's necessary to configure them**. *In general*, right-click on file and choose some Edit option.
 ### for Windows
 An executable .bat file is provided.
 After properly settled it, just double-click on to automatically open cmd and start downloading.
 #### *Coffee version*